abhiram-s2002/racer/TERMS_OF_SERVICE.md

 - You repeatedly violate community guidelines
 - You attempt to circumvent our security measures
 - You use the service for unauthorized commercial purposes
+ - You repeatedly use non-compliant usernames or refuse to remedy policy-violating identifiers or content

 ### 10.3 Effect of Termination
 Upon termination: